-What is Gastroenteritis?
+What is gastroenteritis?

-Gastro, an infection of the bowel, is very common in young children.
-This is usually the result of a virus, which are easily contracted from other people, even if they are immune to the virus.
-Viral forms of gastro (as apposed to bacterial) are more common in winter.
+Gastroenteritis is an infection of the digestive tract, more specifically the bowel.
+Gastroenteritis in children is very common.
+It is usually the result of a virus, which is easily contracted from other people, even if they are immune to the virus.
+Gastroenteritis is usually referred to as stomach flu.

 What should I do if my child has gastro?

 If your child is old enough to be eating solids, this can be resumed after 24 hours.
 Offer a drink after each bout of vomiting and if your child is not drinking, see your doctor.
-If your child has not picked up after seeing your doctor or is appearing to get worse, do not hesitate to go back to your doctor or to receive a second opinion.
-Babies can very quickly deteriorate with gastro.
+If your child has not picked up after seeing the doctor appears to be getting worse, do not hesitate to go back to the doctor or look for a second opinion.
+Babies’ health can deteriorate very quickly when they have gastro.